 \subsection{Historical background}

 Spectral theory of linear ordinary differential operators has a fundamental significance for mathematics and applications.
-For $n = 2$, equation \eqref{eqv} turns into the Sturm-Liouville (also called the one-dimensional Schr\"odinger) equation $y'' + p_0 y = \la y$, which models various processes in quantum and classical mechanics, material science, astrophysics, acoustics, electronics.
-The third-order differential equations model thin membrane flow of viscous liquid \cite{BP96} and elastic beam vibrations \cite{Greg87}, and are arise in the integration of the nonlinear Boussinesq equation by the inverse scattering transform \cite{McK81}.
-The fourth-order and the six-order linear differential operators arise in geophysics \cite{Bar74} and in vibration theory \cite{Glad05, MZ13}.
-Therefore, the development of general mathematical methods for investigation of spectral problems for arbitrary order linear differential operators is fundamentally important.
+For $n = 2$, equation \eqref{eqv} turns into the Sturm-Liouville (one-dimensional Schr\"odinger) equation $y'' + p_0 y = \la y$, which models various processes in quantum and classical mechanics, material science, astrophysics, acoustics, electronics.
+The third-order differential equations are applied to describing thin membrane flow of viscous liquid \cite{BP96} and elastic beam vibrations \cite{Greg87}.
+The third-order spectral problems also arise in the integration of the nonlinear Boussinesq equation by the inverse scattering transform \cite{McK81}.
+The fourth-order and the sixth-order linear differential operators appear in geophysics \cite{Bar74} and in vibration theory \cite{Glad05, MZ13}.
+Therefore, the development of general mathematical methods for investigation of spectral problems for arbitrary-order linear differential operators is fundamentally important.